Jack-Gitter/tunes/README.md

 Tunes is directly integrated with spotify.
 In order to use the application, you will need a spotify premium account to log in with.
 All song, album, and artist information is pulled from the [Spotify WebAPI](https://developer.spotify.com/documentation/web-api)

-## Authentication and Hand-rolled Authorization/User Sessions via JWT
+## Authentication and Hand-rolled Authorization and User Sessions via JWT

 * Authentication steps:
     * Integrate with spotify authorization code flow to retreieve a spotify API key via authorization code flow